AbbyEeninkwinkel/Workshop-Log-Collector/README.md

 <br>
 This repo supports a handson training on configuring a log collector and SIEM.<br>
 <br>
 Disclaimer: This is a walkthrough handson demo.
-You must make you own judgement about safely instally and running code download from the web. <br>
+You must make you own judgement about safely instally and running code downloaded from the web. <br>
 <br>
 <img src="web_assets/Overview_01.png">
 <br>
 <br>
+This page will help you get started fast. <br>
-What you need to set up and get running before following along the hands-on demo.<br>
+We'll get the following set-up and running before following along the hands-on demo:<br>
+- 1 linux Ubuntu VM
+- installed git
+- installed and tested podman
+- clone this repo
+- installed and tested docker-compose
+- clone, build, run and test fluentbit
+- Launch Graylog, MongoDB and Elastic Search

 <br>
 1. All demo's are in a virtual Linux environment.
 For WIndows: use WSL with Ubuntu. <br>
-We'll a Ubuntu 22.04.2 LTS VM with 4096MB mem, 2 CPU on a 25GB disk.<br>
+We'll a Ubuntu 22.04.2 LTS VM with 4096MB mem, 2 CPU on a minimum 25GB disk.<br>

 2. Make sure git is installed
 ```